Lender Paid Closing CostsHave you ever been approached by an investor who can speak “investor speak” to the point your head is spinning?

 There are several ways in which rental property investments earn income.

-In addition, as with the ownership of any equity, rental properties give the investor the possibility of earning profit from the appreciation or increase in value over time, of the property.
+In addition, as with the ownership of any equity, rental properties allow the investor to earn profit from the appreciation or increase in value over time of the property.

 Unlike rental income, a sale provides one significant, single return.